Have you got a soggy waterlogged lawn or garden that holds surface water making it muddy?

 On the spot assessment and advice.

-Followed up with a quote describing the work to be carried out.
+Followed up with a quote describing the work to be carried out by us or a contrator of your choice.

 The cost for me to carry out the drainage installation.

-The quote can be used for D.I.Y or the cost refunded when I carry out the work.
+The quote can be used for D.I.Y or the cost refunded if I carry out the work.

 Alternatively purchase my simple to follow D.I.Y. guide to installing basic garden drainage, for only £10.00.
 This includes five minutes free telephone support and can be found on this pageDiy garden drainage